-Associated action plans are the responsibility of the whole Corporation and are overseen by the Governance Committee.
-The outcomes of any self-assessment or external assurance process is also reported to the Audit Committee.
+Associated action plans, which includes those within the GDP developed following the external review, are the responsibility of the whole Corporation and are overseen by the Governance Committee.
+The outcomes of any self-assessment or external assurance process are also reported to the Audit Committee.

 To address areas for development as a result of the skills audit outcomes and self-assessment process, a training plan was developed and approved by the Corporation.
-This comprehensive plan offered members a range of opportunities to develop in 2022/2023 through a series of in house and external courses, webinars updates and conferences.
+This comprehensive plan offered members a range of opportunities to develop in 2024/2025 through a series of in house and external courses, webinars updates and conferences.